yimuchen/yimuchen.github.io/_posts/2016-06-08-InheritanceError.md

 undefined reference to vtable for <class>
 ```

 as it is annoying uninformative as to what is missing.
-A simplified view of the `vtable` (or virtual table) is a table of virtual methods that the compiler generates for a class, which is then linked for each class in an inheritance heirarchy.
+A simplified view of the `vtable` (or virtual table) is a table of virtual methods that the compiler generates for a class, which is then linked for each class in an inheritance hierarchy.
 Missing `vtable` may be cause by the following issues:

 * The file containing the `vtable` was not included for linking.
 * The `vtable` was not generated.
 For a `vtable` to be generated, the all instances of reimplemented virtual functions to exists.